-Interposing safety relays or interfacing modules with hard contacts must be wired as shown in Figure 3-11.
+If OSSDs are to be used without this handshake capability (i.e., non-Banner Safety devices), interposing safety relays or interfacing modules must be used to provide hard contacts and be wired as shown in Figure 3-11.

+To properly interface hard contacts or relay outputs, each input channel has a corresponding handshake signal.
+The USSI becomes a four-wire interface to ensure the detection of unsafe failures, as mentioned above (See Figure 3-11).
 These contacts may come from any of a variety of devices, including process control, emergency stop switches, gate switches, safety mat controls, and safety light screens.

-NOTE: If the SSI is not to be used, pin 1 must be jumpered to pin 4, and pin 2 must be jumpered to pin 3 (factory default).
+NOTE: If the USSI is not to be used, pin 1 must be jumpered to pin 4, and pin 2 must be jumpered to pin 3 (factory default).
 Do not short Channel A to Channel B.